Does California Lemon Law Apply to Private Sales?

 The Song-Beverly Consumer Warranty Act

-The Song-Beverly Consumer Warranty Act is the overall Act which applies to consumer goods and new motor vehicles sold in the state of California.
+The Song-Beverly Consumer Warranty Act is the overall Law that applies to consumer goods and new motor vehicles sold in California.

 The Tanner Consumer Protection Act